Paul Quinn College: Expansion

 The campus was expanded, with new buildings constructed with capital raised from interested patrons.
 In 1950, the college began significant physical expansion.
 A campus church, student union building, gymnasium and administration building were erected between 1950 and 1954.
 Two new dormitories, a modern two-story classroom building, a fully equipped science department, and a new library were added to the campus.

 In spring of 1954, the Waco Chamber of Commerce successfully completed a campaign which raised $100,000 for a new women's dormitory to replace one destroyed by a fire.
 Bishop O.L.
 Sherman was assigned to supervise the work of the A.M.E.
 Church in Texas in 1962.
 His first official act was to have the Charter of the college changed so that trustees could be elected without regard to race, creed, or color.
 Because of this significant innovation, new leaders from Central Texas were added to the board of trustees.

 Dr. Stanley E. Rutland became President of the college in 1969.
 Under his leadership, the physical plant of the college continued to improve.
 Among the changes were the addition of a new gymnasium, the renovation of historic Johnson Hall, and the development of the Ethnic Cultural Center.
 Under Dr. Rutland, the college received accreditation in 1972 with the Southern Association of Colleges and Schools (SACS) for the first time.

 Move to Dallas

-The college relocated to southeast Dallas, Texas in 1990.
+The college relocated from Waco to southeast Dallas in 1990.
 It acquired the former campus of Bishop College from African-American businessman Comer Cottrell.
 During the first semester in its new home, the college boasted an enrollment of 1,020 students and became the only HBCU in the Dallas-Fort Worth area.

 In 2006, Board of Trustees member Peggy Sterling and her employer, American Airlines, secured the services of global management-consulting firm the Boston Consulting Group (BCG) to analyze the operations and performance of the college.
 BCG's work ultimately provided the Institution with a blueprint that eventually became the college's Strategic Plan from 2007 to 2012.